 What Are the Common Ovulation Signs and Symptoms?

 One of the common questions asked by women planning to get pregnant is how to know when they are ovulating or what are the ovulation symptoms.
-Measuring the ovulation symptoms can help identify the best time to have sex to get pregnant.
+Measuring the signs of ovulation can help identify the best time to have sex to get pregnant.

-Symptoms like increased vaginal discharge (cervical mucus), mild pelvic or abdominal pain (ovulation pain or mittelschmerz), and high libido indicate the rupture of the ovarian follicle and the release of the egg.
+Symptoms like increased vaginal discharge (cervical mucus), mild pelvic or abdominal pain (ovulation pain or mittelschmerz), and high libido indicate the ovarian follicle's rupture and the egg's release.
 Keep reading to learn ovulation symptoms and how to calculate the ovulation cycle.

 What Does Happen During Ovulation?